Frequently Asked Questions

 How will the joints be actuated?

-The joints will be actuated through a tendon based system powered by servos and a complex pulley system.
-The servos act like fishing reels reeling in fishing line and that fishing line it reels in is the muscle contracting which moves the body joints like real muscles do.
-The muscle strings will be guided in teflon tubing which is the same way bike brakes are guided in rubber hoses on bikes.
-I will be using 100% nylon upholstery thread for smaller servos and for medium to high powered servos I will go with Dyneema/Spectra woven 100lb test fishing line and will weave this into 4-5 braided strands if I need to in order to achieve even higher strengths as needed.
+The joints will be actuated through a tendon/cable based system powered by servos and a complex pulley system.
+The servos act like fishing reels reeling in fishing line and that fishing line it reels in is the tendons that move the body joints like real tendons do.
+The brushless dc servo motors themselves are the muscle.
+The tendon strings will be guided in teflon tubing which is the same way bike brakes are guided in rubber hoses on bikes.
+I will be using braided PE fishing line of various test strengths for the various muscles throughout the body.
+Thicker line for bigger muscles and thinner for smaller muscles in order to achieve even higher strengths as needed.

 What kind of servos will it use?

 All servos will be custom servos that will be built using parts I buy individually to create my own cost effective DIY servos with form factors optimized to fit into my humanoid's body efficiently.
 I will not be using gears to "downgear" my servos.
 If/when I need downgearing, I will use compact pulley systems which I learned about on this youtube video at around 9:35 mark.
 This will be a nice quiet and robust solution for downgearing that takes up hardly any space and is super cheap to implement.
-Because brushless DC motors are variable speed steppable, I may not even need to downgear them at all.
-But for small joints where I'm using brushed dc motors, I'll be downgearing with pulley systems.
+Downgearing will range from 30:1 to 180:1 downgearing.
+Note that hobby geared integrated servos use 180:1 downgearing but are a bit slow so 64:1 or 32:1 seems best to me for most cases.

-For large muscle power, it will use custom servos built from N5065 Brushless DC electric skateboard motors along with custom h-bridge brushless motor control driver circuits to drive them.
+For large muscle power, it will use custom servos built from 4082 Brushless DC motors along with custom foc motor control driver circuits to drive them.

 What kind of sensors?

-Sonar, webcam eyes (I bought: ELP USB camera 1080p 2 megapixel, wide angle, low light x2 for $98.42), pressure sensors (aka strain gauges), gyro-meters, accelerometers, current sensors (acs712 current sensors 5a-30a range any voltage $1.50/each) - these measure how much draw servos pull which can tip off the AI to collision detection or how much weight its lifting, etc.
+webcam eyes (I bought: ELP USB camera 1080p 2 megapixel, wide angle, low light x2 for $98.42), pressure sensors (aka strain gauges), gyro-meters, accelerometers, current sensors (acs712 current sensors 5a-30a range any voltage $1.50/each) - these measure how much draw servos pull which can tip off the AI to collision detection or how much weight its lifting, etc., also hall effect sensors to measure joint angles (these are little IC chips that detect how far away a magnet is from themselves and change their output voltage accordingly.
+So a little magnet and hall effect sensor chip together than measure joint movements)

 Will it have ai?